ETeamSquadraCorse/SteeringWheel/README.md

 # SteeringWheel2015

-The Steering Wheel code is provided by the E-Team Squadra Corse as and Open Source project under the MIT license.
+The Steering Wheel code is provided by the E-Team Squadra Corse as an Open Source project under the MIT license.
 See the license file within this repo for further informations.

 ## Authors